DonKult/dotPageMod/README.md

 * in fact: `org` matches all hosts in that top-level domain, too
-* `ALL` for all hosts (on http/https) or `ALL_scheme` for all hosts on a specific scheme use `FRAMEWORK` directory to include any/all JavaScript/CSS frameworks (like JQuery) you might want to use in your scripts – they are automatically included before your scripts are sourced.
+* `ALL` for all hosts (on http/https) or `ALL_scheme` for all hosts on a specific scheme
+* use `FRAMEWORK` directory to include any/all JavaScript/CSS frameworks (like JQuery) you might want to use in your scripts – they are automatically included before your scripts are sourced.
+* scripts can show desktop notifications without WebAPI (see Cheatsheet)
 * your JavaScript/CSS works even if the page has them blocked by a _Content Security Policy_ or [uMatrix](https://github.com/gorhill/uMatrix)
 * your PageMods apply to the top window (not to frames) and apply to exisiting